Library News Archive From December 2025

 Who was James W. Plachek?

-Most likely most current Berkeleyeans have no idea, but almost everyone in Berkeley is familiar with his work.
+Most current Berkeleyans may not know the name, but almost everyone in Berkeley is familiar with his work.

-• the Central, North & Claremont Branches of the Berkeley Public Library
+• Central, North & Claremont Branches of the Berkeley Public Library

-• Berkeley’s City Hall and several buildings around it
+• Berkeley City Hall and surrounding civic buildings

 What would Berkeley be like without him?